Using Big Data Analytics to Better Understand Korean Unification

 Annual U.S.-ROK Military Exercises | March 1 – April 30, 2017

-U.S. and ROK forces conduct military exercises in and around the Korean peninsula.
+U.S. and South Korean forces conduct military exercises in and around the Korean peninsula.
 The annual Foal Eagle exercises will be held from March 1 to April 30 and Key Resolve exercises will be carried out from March 13 to March 24.
-The exercises are designed to improve joint coordination and overall preparedness of the U.S. and ROK forces in defense of the peninsula.
+The exercises are designed to improve joint coordination and overall preparedness of the U.S. and South Korean forces in defense of the peninsula.

 Big Data in International Relations